Struggling to turn leads into paying customers?

 Step 4.
 Map out your entire campaign.

 Create an outline of the emails that you will send out to each segment of your list.
-These emails should include both value-driven emails and offer-driven emails so that your subscribers get to know, like and trust you before you ask for the sale.
+These emails should include both value-driven and offer-driven emails.
+That way, you can build trust with your subscribers before going in for the sale.

 Step 5.
 Write your autoresponder sequence.